Hello there! This page is still in progress. I’ll be adding to it over the coming year.

-That said, a few good tools can give you that extra, ready-to-rock, can-do confidence and make the the hard jobs a little easier.
-And while we can make our own fertilizers and compost to nourish our garden, not everyone has access to some nutrients.
+We can make our own fertilizers and compost to nourish our garden, but I also realize that not everyone has access to certain nutrients, especially when starting in a new space.
 There are times when it is worth it to buy a good organic fertilizer or mineral from a reliable source.

 Potting Soil: Unfortunately, not all potting soils are created equal, and if there is one place you should put your money as a container gardener, it’s into good quality soil.
 The best mixes contain organic matter such as compost, rice hulls, wood chips, and/or worm castings to provide nutrients; perlite, vermiculite, and/or sand to prevent compaction and increase drainage, and coir or peat to absorb water.